sreehari212000/blogspace/Readme.md

 ```

 ## If you have docker installed on your machine
-No need to install dependencies for frontend and backend just run the below command
+No need to install dependencies for frontend and backend just run the command that is specified below
 ```
 docker compose up --build
 ```